mikechambers/mikechambers.github.io/source/_posts/2002-05-04-john-dowdell-macromedia-mx-first-week-summary.markdown

 He also mentions that he is getting a lot of traffic from [google][2] for terms such as macromedia Flash MX crack, and Dreamweaver MX crack.&nbsp; To quote John:
 <!--StartFragment -->

-*I&#8217;m still perplexed at the underlying psychological need to crack a preview release which is already free*&#8230;
+*I&#8217;m still perplexed at the underlying psychological need to crack a preview release which is already free*...

  [1]: http://jdmx.blogspot.com/2002_04_28_jdmx_archive.html#76144416
  [2]: http://www.google.com